YusukeIwaki/playwright-ruby-client/documentation/docs/api/locator.md

 When locator points to a list of elements, returns array of locators, pointing to respective elements.

-Note that [Locator#all](./locator#all) does not wait for elements to match the locator, and instead immediately returns whatever is present in the page.
-To avoid flakiness when elements are loaded dynamically, wait for the loading to finish before calling [Locator#all](./locator#all).
+**NOTE**: [Locator#all](./locator#all) does not wait for elements to match the locator, and instead immediately returns whatever is present in the page.

+When the list of elements changes dynamically, [Locator#all](./locator#all) will produce unpredictable and flaky results.

+When the list of elements is stable, but loaded dynamically, wait for the full list to finish loading before calling [Locator#all](./locator#all).

 **Usage**